 Email frequency and cadences will differ significantly.
 For instance, the typical B2B holiday buying season kicks off at August markets, while the B2C back-to-school shopping is in full swing.

 Establish exclusive campaign calendars, with touchpoints targeted to each audience’s personas, interests, and needs.
 Ensure that each campaign directs to a logical and personalized landing page to reduce friction and drive their next action.

 Map out distinct automated programs for both your B2B and B2C audiences, triggered by behavior-based rules and criteria.
 Scoring/click through models, cart and order detail relational table data, website journey and history, or email preferences can all be used to target each audience.

 Automated programs enable you to react in near real-time to customers’ behavior, which is particularly important in the B2C space, where smaller purchases are more likely to be impulse-driven.
-Increase average order value by including data-driven product recommendations within your email marketing programs.
+Increase average order value (AOV) by including data-driven product recommendations within your email marketing campaigns.

 Extend your reach by aligning your marketing and social media strategy.
 A strong social media presence is expected in the B2C space and essential to building an interactive community, boosting engagement, and driving traffic and conversions on your website.
 Decide whether you can effectively connect with both audiences using your existing social profiles or consider managing separate accounts.

 Strong search engine optimization (SEO) and pay-per-click (PPC) is particularly crucial when you’re adding a B2C channel, as you need to build credibility and widen your audience reach from the ground up.
 Your brand name is likely not recognizable in the B2C space yet, so your best chance of gaining new customers is through a Google search or a targeted ad.

 Like everything else, your SEO and PPC strategy must be thoughtful and distinct for your B2B and B2C audiences, catering to unique search intent, decision making processes, sales cycles, and preferred channels.